Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Check the oven temperature.
 Is it calibrated correctly?

 • Check the size of the pan used to cook the meat.
-There should be at least one or two
+There should be at least one

-inches of oven rack visible around the pan when it is placed on the oven rack so that
+inches of oven rack visible around the pan when it is placed on the oven rack so

 the oven cavity is evenly heated.